velixvalhinsen/WEBAI/README.md

-# GAI Chat - AI Programming Assistant
+# G Chat - AI Programming Assistant

 A modern, ChatGPT-like web application built with React, Vite, and TailwindCSS.
 This application provides an intelligent AI programming assistant powered by OpenAI's GPT-4o or Groq's Llama models, with features like streaming responses, code syntax highlighting, chat history management, and more.